Visual arts

 Domain

-The Visual Arts domain page discusses developments around and differences in the (labour) market position of visual artists and the associated challenges.
-It also discusses museums, art consumption and digitisation, among other things.
-The Visual Arts domain includes creators of visual art (autonoom beeldende kunst) in all common media, and the associated infrastructure such as museums, galleries, fairs, studios and creative incubators.
+The Visual Arts domain page addresses developments around and differences in the (labour) market position of visual artists and the associated challenges.
+In addition, fair practice, the region and digitalisation are also discussed.
+The Visual Arts domain includes the field of work of makers of visual art in all common media, and the associated infrastructure such as museums, galleries, fairs, studios, creative breeding grounds, art academies, presentation institutions (also known as institutions for contemporary visual arts) and post-academic institutions.

 Summary